 - Freezing Instructions: Freeze baked and cooled brownie bars for up to 3 months.
 Arrange in even layers in a large freezer container between sheets of parchment.
 Thaw overnight in the refrigerator, then allow to come to room temperature before serving.
 Warm them up in the microwave for a few seconds if desired– they’re great with ice cream!

 - Chocolate Bars: Chocolate bars are typically sold in 4 ounce bars.
-2 ounces will be melted down and 2 ounces will be chopped up and folded into the batter with the chocolate chips.
 I suggest Ghirardelli, Baker’s brand, or Lindt.

 Keywords: brownies, cookies, chocolate chip cookies